- A Doctor of Philosophy (PhD) is the highest globally recognized postgraduate degree that higher education institutions can award.

 Stage 1: Literature Review

-The first stage of a PhD involves attending regular meetings with your supervisors and carrying out a search on previously published work in your subject area.
+The first year of a PhD involves attending regular meetings with your supervisors and carrying out a search on previously published work in your subject area.
 This search will be used to produce a literature review which should set the context of the project by explaining the foundation of what is currently known within the field of research, what recent developments have occurred, and where the gaps in knowledge are.
+In most cases, this will be an extension of your research proposal should you have produced one as part of your application.
 The literature review should conclude by outlining the overarching aims and objectives of the research project.
 This stage of setting achievable goals which are original and contribute to the field of research is an essential first step in a successful PhD.

 The supervisor is the main point of contact through the duration of a PhD – but remember: they are there to mentor, not to teach, or do it for you.
 It will be your responsibility to plan, execute and monitor your own work as well as to identify gaps in your own knowledge and address them.